-Mobile users originate ("post") content items with a defined anchor zone and TTL (and must reside in the anchor zone when doing so).
-Other users are interested in these items5 and will accept copies to store and (probabilistically) replicate further inside the anchor zone.
+Mobile users originate ("post") content items with a defined anchor zone and TTL and must reside inside the anchor zone when doing so.
+Other users are interested in these items6 and will accept copies to store and (probabilistically) further replicate within the anchor zone.
 We explicitly allow information items to disappear from the system and provide no guarantees about their availability.
 If, e.g., no (or too few) nodes are around to replicate a content item and the creator leaves the anchor zone, the corresponding items may disappear.
-Once an item's lifetime expires it will be deleted by all nodes.
+Once the lifetime of an item expires, it will be deleted by all nodes.